-Plan your Sierra Art Trails route at the Preview Exhibit on displayed at Stellar Gallery, located at Gallery Row in Oakhurst.
-The exhibit is on display from September 4th through the Art Trails weekend.
+Plan your Sierra Art Trails route at the Preview Exhibit on displayed at Stellar Gallery, located at Yosemite Gateway Art Center in Oakhurst.
+The exhibit is on display from early September through the Art Trails weekend.
 At the Preview, you’ll view examples of work by all participating artists and artisans.

 Just a bit further North turn onto Road 222 toward Northfork where you can visit photographer Jeff Grandy and the KT Lee Alpaca Ranch.
 Wind your way into North Fork and grab a cup of java downtown at Slim’s!

 South of Gallery Row in an Oak-studded neighborhood off road 425B, visit with Fresno landscape painter Patrick Lacey and Oakhurst watercolorist Patricia Allen who pursues the visual experience of form and color.